Sensex, Nifty: Why stock market is falling today; US Iran news, oil prices & more - BusinessToday

-Benchmark stock indices Sensex and Nifty fell up to 1 per cent in Tuesday's trade, snapping its three-day winning run, as Brent stayed above $110 a barrel mark amid concerns over a possible US retaliation later in the day after Iran rejected a US ceasefire proposal and sent its own 10-point proposal that the US President Donald Trump reportedly said was "not good enough".
+Benchmark stock indices Sensex and Nifty fell up to 1 per cent in Tuesday's trade, snapping their three-day winning run, as Brent stayed above $110 a barrel mark amid concerns over a possible US retaliation later in the day after Iran rejected a US ceasefire proposal and sent its own 10-point proposal that the US President Donald Trump reportedly said was "not good enough".

+There were also concerns that the Reserve Bank of India (RBI) may cut GDP forecast and increase inflation outlook in its ongoing policy review.

 At 9.21 am, the BSE Sensex was down 797.98 points or 1.08 per cent at 73,308.87.
 Nifty stood at 22,763.65, down 204.60 points or 0.89 per cent .
 The indices later cut losses.